Asma812/asma812.github.io/about.md

 - Incident response
 - Bug Bounty: Burp Suite, OWASP ZAP, Amass, Gobuster, Postman for APIs

-### Education
+## Education
-{: .notice--info}
+{: .notice--success}

 - **2022-2025**: Higher Institute of Computer Science, Tunisia
   Engineering in Computer Science, Engineering and Development of Communications Infrastructures and Services
 - **2019-2022**: Higher Institute of Information and Communication Technologies, Tunisia
   Bachelor in Information and Communication Technologies, Telecommunications

-### Professional Experience
+## Professional Experience
 {: .notice--warning}

-#### Cyber Threat Intelligence Intern
+### Cyber Threat Intelligence Intern
 **TUDIGISEC by Nomios** — February 2025 – June 2025 (End-of-Studies Internship)

 I took ownership of designing a full Cyber Threat Intelligence (CTI) system from the ground up, treating the organization’s scattered threat data sources as a disconnected puzzle that needed unification.

 **Core Thinking & Architecture**
 I chose Neo4j as the central knowledge graph engine because traditional relational databases struggle with the highly relational nature of threat actors, campaigns, indicators, and infrastructure.
 The graph model allowed me to naturally represent attacker TTPs, victim assets, and enrichment sources as interconnected nodes and relationships.